Temporal stability in human interaction networks: Results and discussion

 \subsection{Activity along time}

-The observed activity along time, in terms of seconds, minutes, hours, days and months, is practically the same for all lists.
-Histograms in each time scale were computed as were circular average values and their dispersion.
-We chose to provide detailed values in Table~\ref{tab:circ}-\ref{tab:min2} because these numbers can actually be used for characterizing nodes (participants) in other networks, and networks themselves, as they are independent of the network under analysis.
-For example, they may serve for identification of outliers in a community.
+Regular patterns of activity were observed along time in the scales of seconds, minutes, hours, days and months.
+Histograms in each of the time scales were computed as were circular average and dispersion values, and the results are given in Tables~\ref{tab:circ}-\ref{tab:min2}.
+For example, uniform activity is found with respect to seconds, minutes and days of the months.
+Weekend days exhibit about half the activity of regular weekdays, and there is a peak of activity between 11am and noon.

-In the scale of seconds and minutes, activity obeys a homogeneous pattern, with the messages being slightly more evenly distributed in all lists than in simulations using uniform distribution\footnote{Numpy version 1.6.1, ``random.randint'' function, was used for simulations, algorithms in \url{https://pypi.python.org/pypi/gmane}.}.
-In the networks, $\frac{max(incidence)}{min(incidence)} \in (1.26,1.275]$ while simulations reach these values but have on average more discrepant higher and lower peaks $\xi=\frac{max(incidence')}{min(incidence')} \Rightarrow \mu_\xi=1.2918 \text{ and } \sigma_\xi=0.04619$.
-Therefore, the incidence of messages at each second of a minute and at each minute of an hour was considered uniform, i.e. no trend was detected.
-Circular dispersion is maximized and the mean has little meaning as indicated in Table~\ref{tab:circ}.
-As for the hours of the day, an abrupt peak appeared around 11am with the most active period being the afternoon.
+In the scales of seconds and minutes, activity is uniform, with the messages being slightly more evenly distributed in all lists than in simulations with the uniform distribution\footnote{Numpy version 1.8.2, ``random.randint'' function, was used for simulations, algorithms in \url{https://github.com/ttm/percolation}.}.
+In the networks, $\frac{min(incidence)}{max(incidence)} \in (0.784,.794)$ while simulations reach these values but have on average more discrepant higher and lower peaks, i.e. if $\xi=\frac{min(incidence')}{max(incidence')}$ than $\mu_\xi=0.7741 \text{ and } \sigma_\xi=0.02619$.
+Therefore, the incidence of messages at each second of a minute and at each minute of an hour was considered uniform.
+In these cases, the circular dispersion is maximized and the mean has little meaning as indicated in Table~\ref{tab:circ}.
+As for the hours of the day, an abrupt peak is found between 11am and 12pm with the most active period being the afternoon, with one third of total daily activity, and two thirds of activity are allocated in the second 12h of each day.
 Days of the week revealed a decrease between one third and two thirds of activity on weekends.
-Days of the month were regarded as homogeneous with an inconclusive slight tendency of the first week being more active.
+Days of the month were regarded as homogeneous with an inconclusive slight tendency of the first week to be more active.
 Months of the year revealed patterns matching usual work and academic calendars.
 The time period examined here was not sufficient for the analysis of activity along the years.
 These patterns are exemplified in Tables~\ref{tab:hin}-\ref{tab:min2}.

 \FloatBarrier